 - Express themselves.

-- building self-esteem and confidence
+- Build self-esteem and confidence.

-- regaining a sense of control
+- Gain a sense of control.

 For more information about art therapy, please email us.